*** submissions are currently open, and will remain open from May through to the end of August ***

 – a brief nod to the intended readership

-– a link, if the sender is an illustrator, to a website where we could view their work; plus some writing, be it samples of text or just outlines of story ideas (we tend to work with illustrators who either write, or who have the intention of writing, as they benefit most from our editorial input)
+– also, if the sender is an illustrator, then a link to work we can view online, PLUS some writing, even if just a smattering of words to go with images (we tend to work with illustrators who either write, or who have the intention of writing, as they benefit most from our editorial input)

 Please send your work to email@example.com